Anglin Lake: Parks and recreation

 Most of the lake is within Great Blue Heron Provincial Park.
 Fishing, swimming, hiking, and camping are activities on and around the lake.
 Rentals, such as boats, and accommodations are available at Land of the Loon Resort / Jacobsen Bay Outfitters.
 The westernmost point of the lake is in Prince Albert National Park.

-Campgrounds found on the lake include Spruce River, Anderson Point, and Anglin Lake North.
+Campgrounds found at the lake include Spruce River, Anderson Point, and Anglin Lake North.

 A Scouts Canada camp, Anglin Lake Semi-Wilderness Camp, is located on the north-eastern shore.

 Fish species

 Fish commonly found in the lake include chain pickerel, walleye, yellow perch, and northern pike.
+The lake is regularly stocked with walleye and was last stocked with 300,000 walleye fry in 2023.